safe-global/safe-docs/safe-core-sdk/auth-kit/guides/safe-auth.md

 This guide demonstrates creating an externally-owned account using your email or social media account.
 Once authenticated, you can sign transactions and interact with your Safe accounts.

 The `SafeAuthPack` is an authentication system that utilizes the [Web3Auth](https://web3auth.io) MPC technology.
-It was developed in collaboration with Web3Auth to create a smooth onboarding experience for web2 users across different dApps.
+It was developed in collaboration with Web3Auth to create a smooth onboarding experience for web2 users across different dapps.

 ## Prerequisites